fabriciorsf/MABED/README.md

 - Execute the program MABED.jar with the following command: "java -jar MABED.jar -run".
 It should process the input and save the output in the "ouput/" directory.

-- To generate input files from a '.csv' file containing all tweets (timestamps and messages), execute the program MABED.jar with the following command: "java -jar MABED.jar -split <timeSliceLength> <name_file.csv>".
+- To generate input files from a '.csv' file containing all tweets (timestamps and messages), execute the program MABED.jar with the following command: "java -jar MABED.jar -split timeSliceLength name_file.csv".
 It should process the file containing all tweets, and save the split files in the "input/" directory.